Use of duloxetine in pregnancy and lactation

 • Consider alternative treatment options: If the risks of duloxetine outweigh the benefits, alternative treatment options should be explored.

-See also Duloxetine fibromyalgia dose
+See also Duloxetine normal dose

 Use during Lactation